openstack/charm-guide/doc/source/admin/deferred-events.rst

 .. code-block:: none

-   juju run --wait neutron-openvswitch/1 restart-services deferred-only=True
+   juju run neutron-openvswitch/1 restart-services deferred-only=True

 The argument ``deferred-only`` ensures that only the necessary services are restarted (for a charm that manages multiple services).